-Everything You Need To Know About: How THC Kills Cancer
+Everything You Need To Know About: How THC Can Kill Cancer Cells

 Cannabis has already been widely accepted by the medical community as an effective treatment for cancer’s side effects: pain, nausea, and appetite loss.
 There are two pharma products in the USA approved by the FDA containing THC that are prescribed for this purpose: dronabinol and nabilone.
 However, THC and other cannabinoids are also potential cancer therapies themselves.

 This is not surprising, given the wide range of therapeutic uses of cannabis, but the scientific and medical communities have been slow to dig deeper.
 While only a few human clinical trials have been conducted so far, the laboratory studies are very encouraging that Tetrahydrocannabinol could be an effective cancer treatment without the side effects of conventional cancer therapies.

 Out-of-control growth characterizes Cancer cells.
 THC works in several ways to slow or stop this growth, kill cancer cells, or prevent cancer from spreading.
 In fact, another common cannabinoid (CBD) and the endocannabinoid, anandamide, fight cancer using similar mechanisms.

 THC has been shown in numerous studies to induce cancer cell death by either apoptosis or autophagy.
 Both are forms of cell suicide, also known as programmed cell death.
 The process of programmed cell death is triggered by THC and other cannabinoids binding to the cannabinoid receptors (CB1 or CB2) on the cell surface, igniting signalling pathways in the cell and ending in cell death.
 When Tetrahydrocannabinol binds to the CB2 receptor, for example, it starts a signalling cascade that initiates stress in the Endoplasmic Reticulum (ER).
 The stress condition then triggers autophagy in many types of cancer cells.